4ndrewparr/clarius-tha-1/README.md

 Image segmentation ML model deployed as a RESTful API and packaged in a Docker container.

 To build the API I used Flask and Flasgger with SwaggerUI.
-Flasgger allow us to automatically generate an interactive API documentation where one can try out API calls.
+Flasgger allows us to automatically generate an interactive API documentation where one can try out API calls.

 The semantic segmentation model deployed is a Fully-Convolutional Network model with a ResNet-50 backbone, pre-trained on the COCO train2017 dataset.